 There are 2 methods to assess legacy code:

-Finally, it's important to have a plan in place
+4 It's important to have a plan in place

-In summary, modernizing or migrating legacy codebases is a complex process that requires careful planning and execution.
+In summary, modernising or migrating legacy codebases is a complex process that requires careful planning and execution.
 By considering the cost of transition, being prepared for ongoing issues, thoroughly assessing the existing code, and having a plan for maintenance, tech teams can successfully navigate the challenges of "code rescue" missions.

-If you are looking for legacy migration services or want to learn how this can benefit your business, contact us
+If you are looking for legacy migration services or want to learn how this can benefit your business, contact us.